Manor of St. Sepulchre

-The Manor of St. Sepulchre (also known as the Archbishop's Liberty) was one of several manors, or liberties, that existed in Dublin, Ireland since the arrival of the Anglo-Normans in the 12th century.
+The Manor of St. Sepulchre (also known as the Archbishop's Liberty) is one of several manors, or liberties, that existed in Dublin, Ireland since the arrival of the Anglo-Normans in the 12th century.
 They were townlands united to the city, but still preserving their own jurisdiction.
 St. Sepulchre's was under the jurisdiction of the Archbishop of Dublin, although from time to time the Dublin city government claimed ownership of it.